isaiahcolson/watchlist-client/README.md

 * style login for mobile

 ### Phase 3 (Mon Jul 13 - Tue Jul 14)
-* hide pages to unauthenticated users
-- [ ] for page gatekeeping, add props.currentUser in routes for pages that I want hidden, like how we did for the navbar
+* redo profile wireframe
+- [x] change navbar for users to show watchlist and profile
+- [x] update typography sheet with new sizes
+* show user profile name on profile page
+- [x] push everything down for now
+- [ ] show user name
+- [ ] move logout button to profile page

+* create watchlist page
+- [ ] in back end in signup route, db.Watchlist.create a default Watchlist and set user id to token, this will give a default watchlist for the user

 * user can click title on titles page and add to their watchlist

-* show watchlist with user's titles on profile page
+* update watchlist with user's titles

 * style account info section of profile page

 * style watchlist section of profile page
-* style show page for titles

 * increase seeded data to 25 movies and 25 shows

+* add wireframe for titles show page

+* style titles show page

+* hide pages to unauthenticated users
+- [ ] for page gatekeeping, add props.currentUser in routes for pages that I want hidden, like how we did for the navbar

 ### Phase 4 (Wed Jul 15 - Thur Jul 16)
 * user can manually order their watchlist